 I know this blog is called “the partying traveler” and Amsterdam has a reputation for being one of the world’s top party destinations, but I figured every other blog out there has already beaten Amsterdam’s party scene into the ground.
 Amsterdam’s red light district, hookers, and weed are definitely the first things that come to mind when you think of the city.

-While it is true that I did get way too drunk and had the cops called on me, it was because I went into a Burger King and used the bathroom without paying.
-Those 3 euro bottles of wine packed quite a bit more bunch than the $3 bottles we have in the States.
-Aside from that unfortunate night, I had quite a wholesome experience in Amsterdam, partially because I was crushin’ on a girl I was with who was significantly more wholesome than I was.
+While it is true that I did get way too drunk and had the cops called on me, it was because I went inside a Burger King and used the bathroom without paying.
+Those 3 euro bottles of wine packed a bit more punch than I expected.
+Aside from that unfortunate night, I had quite the wholesome experience in Amsterdam.
+Part of it was because I was crushin’ on a girl who was significantly more wholesome than I was.
 So basically, while all my other friends were holed up in coffee shops and candy stores, I was hanging with a girl who wasn’t into any of that stuff.

-I did end up finally smoking on my last day in Amsterdam, and it felt like a complete waste of a day.
+I did end up finally smoking on my last day in Amsterdam.
+It felt like a complete waste of a day.
 Instead of spending the day exploring more of Amsterdam, we just smoked and went to the Magnum store to get some ice cream.
-If I had more time in Amsterdam, I definitely would not mind a lazy day filled with weed and ice cream, but I was really beginning to like Amsterdam.
+If I had more time in Amsterdam, then yeah, I’d be all for it.
+Who can complain about a lazy day filled with weed and ice cream?
+But I was really beginning to like Amsterdam, and I wanted to see all of it.

 Amsterdam is best taken on with a balance of partying and wholesome activities.
 Yes, Amsterdam’s nightlife is something you have to experience, even if it is only to have some drunk French fries afterward.
 If I did have one suggestion for Amsterdam’s nightlife, it is that the Red Light District is an experience that you can’t miss out on.
 Discover and savor your time in Red Light District by checking out this HotelsCombined blog on The Best of Amsterdam’s Red Light District Nightlife.